 The AC shall obtain a written assurance from the External Auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements.

-The External Auditors can be engaged to perform non-audit services that are not perceived to be in conflict with their role as External Auditors.
+The External Auditors or its affiliates can be engaged to perform non-audit services that are not perceived to be in conflict with their role as External Auditors.
 Non-audit services do not include audit related work performed in compliance with statutory requirements.

 Before appointing the External Auditors to undertake a non-audit service, considerations should be given to whether this would create a threat to the external auditors’ independence or objectivity.
 The External Auditors should not be appointed unless appropriate safeguards are present to eliminate or reduce the threat to an acceptable level.